BioGearsEngine/core/share/doc/methodolgy/EnergyMethodology.md

 @anchor energy-exercise-validation
 ### Exercise
-There are three scenarios for validation of the exercise action.
+There are four scenarios for validation of the exercise action.
 The first scenario (Tables 4a-d) takes advantage of the abundance of experiments using variations of the Bruce protocol to study exercise physiology.
-In the this scenario, the exercise intensity is periodically increased, with short breaks in between each exercise period.
+In this scenario, the exercise intensity is periodically increased, with short breaks in between each exercise period.
 The second scenario (Table 5) qualitatively validates that a work rate threshold exists.
 The scenario is based on the assertion by @cite johnson2000exercise that a body working around the threshold for maximal oxygen uptake (approximately 430 watts) will only be able to perform at the desired level for about three minutes before reaching physiological limits.
-In the final scenario (Table 6 and Figure 4), an individual excercises at a moderate to heavy intensity (Level = 0.234, or 65% of VO2 max) for an hour and the total fluid and ion loss from sweat is assessed.
+In the third scenario (Table 6 and Figure 4), an individual exercises at a moderate to heavy intensity for an hour and the total fluid and ion loss from sweat is assessed.
+Lastly, Table 7 demonstrates the change in core and skin temperatures during exercise in specific environmental conditions.
 The quantitative validation results are shown in the table below.

 <center><br>
 *Table 4a.
 The dynamic response to exercise.
 15 measures are compared to data reported in literature at 8 different times during increasing exercise intensity with intermittent rest, for a total of 120 points of comparison.
 The first intensity/rest period is shown in Table 4a.*